AssemblyWeb/todoapp/README.md

 # TODO APP:

-A vanilla JS app builded with SASS and any framework.
+This APP is an interview challenge where in 6 days I builded a TODO with vanilla JS, SASS and any framework.

+The application must be able to:

 - Create a task that contains text and an optional "high priority" property
 - Display highest priority tasks first in the list